VBraghittoni/Matrix/README.md

 ## 🚀 How to Run

-1. Navigate to the `Executable` folder.
+1. Navigate to the `Executable files` folder.
 2. Select your preferred language.
 3. Download the `.exe` file.
 4. Run the executable.